 - To the south, the Rio Grande Rift continues south over Poncha Pass, through the San Luis valley into New Mexico where it captures the Rio Grande River, and on south into Mexico.
-There is some evidence that deep-burying volcanic activity and crustal shifting along the margins of the rift may have been the cause of diverting the flow of the Arkansas River from southerly, as some evidence may suggest it once did, into the San Luis valley to southeasterly into Upper Big Horn Sheep Canyon at Salida.
-There is evidence interpreted by others to say that the Arkansas never flowed through Poncha Pass. - The west horst can be seen just to the west of Poncha Springs rising to Monarch Pass with 14'ers Mt.
+There is some evidence that volcanic activity and crustal shifting along the margins of the rift may have been the cause of diverting the flow of the Arkansas River from southerly, as some evidence may suggest it once did, into the San Luis valley to southeasterly into Upper Big Horn Sheep Canyon at Salida.
+There is evidence interpreted by others to say that the Arkansas never flowed through Poncha Pass. - The west horst can be seen west of Poncha Springs rising to Monarch Pass with 14'ers Mt.
 Shavano and Tabeguache Mountain.
-Here, the horst consists primarily of Precambrian basement granitics with more basement metamorphic gneiss and schist as you proceed north along the west horst of the rift. - The valley to the west was carved by the Monarch glacier and a great deal of glacialmanufacture till and outwash from here and other glacial valleys to the north is deposited in the large rift valley (graben) to our east all the way to Salida - up to 15000 feet deep on the west side of this graben.
-See the Salida section for a further discussion of graben fill in this area of the rift. - To the southeast, the Sangre de Cristo Mountain range, the south continuing east horst of the rift, can be seen swinging northwestward to form the east side of Poncha Pass.
+Here, the horst consists primarily of Precambrian basement granitics with more basement metamorphic gneiss and schist as you proceed north along the west horst of the rift. - The valley to the west was carved by the Monarch glacier and a great deal of glacialmanufacture till and outwash is deposited in this area - up to 15000 feet deep on the west side of the graben here.
+See the Salida section for a further discussion of fill in the graben in this area of the rift. - To the southeast, the Sangre de Cristo Mountain range, the south continuing east horst of the rift, can be seen swinging northwestward to form the east side of Poncha Pass.
 This is an unusual twist and extension of the east horst that also starts straight north from east of Salida.
-The Methodist Mountain complex that is the horst's very northwest end on the south side of Salida is made of the same late intrusion of granitic magma that formed the Princeton batholith and the Big Baldy Mountain complex. - Just to the north of Poncha Springs there is a very long and pronounced planation surface extending from the north side of the Monarch Pass drainage to Salida again Dry Union Formation made of glacial outwash.
+This Methodist Mountain complex that is the horst's very northwest end is made of the same late intrusion of granitic magma that formed the Princeton batholith and Big Baldy Mountain complex. - Just to the north of Poncha Springs there is a very long and pronounced planation surface extending from the north side of the Monarch Pass drainage at the foot of Mt.
+Shavano to Salida again Dry Union Formation made of glacial outwash.